 Methods for Determining Cryptocurrency Value

 Figuring out the value of cryptocurrency in a divorce isn’t as simple as looking up a stock price.
-Since prices can change by the minute, courts often look at the value on a specific date.
-This could be:
+Since prices can change by the minute, we recommend agreeing on a date and method early.
+Crypto is volatile, so clear rules reduce disputes.

 Handling Disputes Over Cryptocurrency Valuation